Army Recruiting and Initial Training Command

-The Army Recruiting and Initial Training Command (ARITC) is a two-star command of the British Army and "is responsible for all recruiting, selection, and basic training of soldiers and the recruitment and selection of officers".
+The Army Recruiting and Initial Training Command (ARITC) was a two-star command of the British Army and was responsible for all recruiting, selection, and basic training of soldiers and the recruitment and selection of officers.

 History

 Army 2020 was the name given to the restructuring of the British Army, in light of the 2010 Strategic Defence and Security Review.